-The average college student has no appreciation for the value of a dollar, or the competitiveness of the job market.
-Asking an 18-year-old to make an informed decision about tens of thousands in student debt is a nearly impossible task.
+The average college student has no appreciation for the competitiveness of the job market.
+Asking an 18-year-old to make an informed decision about tens of thousands in student debt is a nearly impossible task for even the most mature high school student.
 For this reason, it is critical to show them what it means to have a monthly student loan payment.

 The best way to teach this lesson is to require your child to make interest payments during school.
 They are paying much less than they will at graduation, but it is a monthly reminder of their future burden.
 Plus, as the student loan balance grows, the monthly payments will also grow.
-A student who understands the consequences of their college spending will be far more likely to be frugal and take out less debt.
-Plus, if they ever do have to take out an additional loan, they will be careful to find the one with the best interest rate.
+Students who understand the consequences of their college spending will be more likely to be frugal and take out less debt.
+Plus, if they ever have to take out an additional loan, they will be careful to find the one with the best interest rate.

-From a parent perspective, if you want your child to be responsible about their debt, tell them if they don’t pay off the interest each month, you won’t sign for future loans.
+From a parent’s perspective, if you want your child to be responsible about their debt, tell them you won’t sign for future loans if they don’t pay off the interest each month.

 During school is the perfect time to build good financial habits.
-If the student misses an interest payment, in most cases there are no late fees or negative credit reporting, because the required repayment normally starts six months after school ends.
-Parents can track their students progress, and the student can establish the good habits necessary to avoid late fees and extra interest.
+If the student misses an interest payment, in most cases, there are no late fees or negative credit reporting because the required repayment typically starts six months after school ends.
+Parents can track their student’s progress, and the student can establish the good habits necessary to avoid late fees and extra interest.

-Perhaps the biggest perk of this approach is the fact that you don’t take a beating at the hands of compounding interest.
+Perhaps the biggest perk of this approach is that you don’t take a beating at the hands of compounding interest.
 The amount borrowed is the amount owed at graduation.

-Much like picking a college, picking a student loan is not a decision to be taken lightly.
-Combining family and finance can be a combustible mixture, so take the time to put together a well researched plan.
+Much like picking a college, picking a student loan is a significant decision.
+Combining family and finance can be a combustible mixture, so take the time to put together a well-researched plan.